 Travellers can combine warrior pose and wine in a Vineyard Yoga session in the Santa Ynez valley.
 With a surround of oak trees, vines, rolling hills and blue skies, yogis can relax amongst nature before enjoying a flight of local wine.
 As the practice of yoga enhances the senses, wine can be experienced more deeply.
 Classes take place on selected dates, with online booking available in advance.

 Explore the wineries by helicopter

 Visitors can try a ‘wine flight’ whilst in Santa Barbara – and not just a line-up of tasters.
 Nanco Helicopters takes passengers on a three hour chartered wine and helicopter experience, with a tasting at Sanford Winery paired with aerial views of the region’s vineyards and coastline.
 A 25-minute helicopter ride provides views of the untouched Gaviota territory, including mountains and ocean, followed by the rolling Santa Rita Hills before parking up at the private onsite landing spot at Sanford Winery.
 Producing wines exclusively for their two estate vineyards for over 40 years, the winery was the first vineyard in the region and has some of the oldest vines in Santa Barbara County.
-Guests can enjoy a guided tour with an estate tasting, followed by a picnic lunch in the scenic vineyard before taking off again in style.
+Guests can enjoy a guided tour with an estate tasting, followed by a beach picnic lunch in the scenic vineyard before taking off again in style.